cronosun/tyres/README.md

 ### Custom bundle layout

-You might want to have all your resouces in one single `messages.properties` instead of one properties-file per bundle.
+You might want to have all your resources in one single `messages.properties` instead of one properties-file per bundle.
 That's currently not implemented (but might be implemented eventually).
 In the meantime, you can implement that
 yourself: see for example `MsgStrBackend`.
 Note: Du not abuse the `@RenamePackage` annotation to achieve that ( validation won't work anymore if you solve this that way).

-### Why are there two resouce types that produce strings?
+### Why are there two resource types that produce strings?

 There's `MsgRes` and `StrRes`: Other libraries / frameworks work differently, [spring](https://spring.io/) for example does not (unless configured otherwise) format (using `MessageFormat`) if there are no arguments and formats the message